ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Advanced_CLI/advanced-command-line.md

     cat region.bed | sed 's/CHR/chr/'

-We could
+What happened?
+Only the first CHR changed.
+That is because we need to add the "g" option:

+    cat region.bed | sed 's/CHR/chr/g'

+We can also do the the substitution without regards to case:

+    cat region.bed | sed 's/chr/chr/gi'

 Let's break down the argument to sed (within the single quotes)...
 The "s" means "substitute", the word between the 1st and 2nd forward slashes (i.e. /) is the word the substitute for, the word between the 2nd and 3rd slashes is the word to substitute with, and finally the "gi" at the end are flags for global substitution (i.e. substituting along an entire line instead of just the first occurence on a line), and for case insenstivity (i.e. it will ignore the case of the letters when doing the substitution).

 Note that this **doesn't** change the file itself, it is simply piping the output of the cat command to sed and outputting to the screen.
 If you wanted to change the file itself, you could use the "-i" option to sed:

-    cat BSD
+    cat region.bed
-    sed -i 's/Redistribution/Mangling/gi' BSD
+    sed -i 's/chr/chr/gi' region.bed

 Now if you look at the file, the lines have changed.

-    cat BSD
+    cat region.bed

 Another useful use of sed is for capturing certain lines from a file.
 You can select certain lines from a file:

-    sed '4q;d' BSD
+    sed '4q;d' region.bed

 This will just select the 4th line from the file.

+You can also extract a range of lines from a file:

+    sed -n '10,20p' region.bed

+This gets the 10th through 20th lines from the file.

 **CHALLENGE:**
-See if you can find a way to use sed to remove all the spaces from the BSD file.
+See if you can find a way to use sed to remove all the "CHR"s from the file.

 More pipes
 -----------